 Pat McNamara is a proponent of functional fitness and working out with whatever is in your environment.
 He will work out with a cinderblock, wall, tree, or even a tire!
 Talk about making good use of your environment.

-McNamara knows it looks silly but claims that there is a lot of research that backs up the validity of functional fitness routines.
+McNamara knows it looks silly but claims that a lot of research backs up the validity of functional fitness routines.
 He does one exercise swinging a cinder block that is apparently really good for back and core strength.

-Both Joe and McNamara point out that you want your exercises to be building strength to help you in tasks you actually do.
+Both Joe and McNamara point out that you want your exercises to build strength to help you in tasks you actually do.
 For that reason, curls really are not a great exercise, in McNamara’s opinion.
 He says that you should only be doing curls if you are a bodybuilder.

-If you are interested in getting advice on how to be functionally fit from a former U.S. special operative, then check out Pat McNamara on the Joe Rogan Experience.
+If you want advice on how to be functionally fit from a former U.S. special operative, check out Pat McNamara on the Joe Rogan Experience.

 Episode #1080 – David Goggins